-Next up, we stopped by Rafa's house for a delicious spread of eggs with tomatoes and sauce, toast, guacamole, fruits, tea and coffee.
-It was such an incredible experience to be in a foreign country in a locals’ home eating a meal together with other travelers.
+Next up, we stopped by Rafa's home for a delicious spread of eggs with tomatoes and sauce, toast, guacamole, fruits, tea and coffee.
+It was such a special experience to be in a foreign country in a local’s home eating a meal together with other travelers.

 Next thing we know Rafa got into the van and began driving.
 Everyone held on for dear life shouting about their backpacks and sunglasses left behind.
 He slowly moved over the bumpy roads for a mile or so, whipping us in the face with trees and shrubs as we went.

 The scenery from the top of the van was insane.
 As far as the eye could see everything was green and full of life.
 Huge puffy clouds brought dark shadows over the landscape but passed quickly letting the sunlight peak through.

 The van made a quick stop for some fruit which I thought was a new kind but turned out to be a type of passion fruit (granadilla in Spanish).
 Be sure to grab a bunch, they’re delicious.

 The van made it’s way to a local bridge where some of the group jumped off into the lake while others relaxed in the sun with a beer, courtesy of Rafa.

 As we moved on, our van got stuck because of a dump truck filling with dirt.
 They were using a pulley system to carry the dirt across the river from a boat below.
 We waited until the truck was full of dirt and pulled away to squeeze through.